 I offer counselling and therapy to both individuals and couples and focus primarily on clients ranging from teenagers to adults.

 Each month, I contribute an article to the Hong Kong Tatler.
 My most recent post can be found here.
-As many of us are on holidays this summer, I discuss the actual psychological benefits of travel.
+In the article, I write about ecotherapy and how we can use nature to heal.
 If interested, you can read my other posts here.

 Practicum and Training

 Please note: The practice with which I am associated does not have internship opportunities currently or in the near future.